talk2viren/umermansoor.github.io/_posts/2017-08-19-yagni-cargo-cult-and-overengineering-the-planes-wont-land-just-because-you-built-a-runway-in-your-backyard.md

 <!--more-->

-Around the same time, I had started hearing and reading about the shinny, new technology that was going to change the way we use databases.
+Around the same time, I had started hearing and reading about the shiny, new technology that was going to change the way we use databases.
 The *NoSQL* movement was gaining momentum.
 I was reading blogs about how MongoDB is big time outperforming ancient, [non web scale](https://www.youtube.com/watch?v=b2F-DItXtZs) relational databases.

 After the lecture, being a smart-ass that I'm, I asked my professor: